Dark Tower (game): Turns

 Each player takes turns rotating the Tower to face them and then moving their chosen hero about the board anticlockwise, moving up to one space per turn, as a player may choose to remain in the same space during their turn.
 More than one player may occupy the same space simultaneously.
 The quarter of the board in front of a player is their kingdom.
 Each kingdom quadrant is separated by a "frontier" space; when moving into a new kingdom from the frontier, players may choose to move into any space adjacent to the frontier.

 Events

-After the player moves their token one space, they then press a button on the Tower that corresponds to the type of space (e.g., Sanctuary, Tomb, Bazaar, Frontier, free/unoccupied space and ultimately onto the Dark Tower space).
-Depending on the space the player has entered (or where they remain), there are several different possible events.
+After the player moves their token one space, they press a button on the Tower corresponding to the type of space (e.g., Sanctuary, Tomb, Bazaar, Frontier, free/unoccupied space and ultimately onto the Dark Tower space).
+Depending on the space the player entered (or remained upon), there are several possible events.
 The Tower resolves what happens to the player by showing the appropriate cel and reporting whatever occurs.
-For instance, if the Tower decides that the player has encountered Brigands, it will illuminate the Brigands cel, simultaneously displaying the number of brigands encountered.
+For instance, if the Tower decides the player encountered Brigands, it will illuminate the Brigands cel and display the number of brigands encountered.
 The Tower resolves the battle by alternately counting off the remaining numbers of friendly troops and Brigands down to a win or loss.
 Once all events have resolved, the Tower is rotated to the next player and their turn begins.